Understanding the J-1 Visa Process

 - If necessary, one print photograph: If you were unable to upload your photo when completing the online visa application form (DS-160), you may bring a print photograph to the interview.
 Verify with the U.S. Embassy or Consulate how to attach the photo.

-- Receipt I-797: or computer receipt as proof of payment of the SEVIS I-901 fee, completed in Step 3 above.
+- SEVIS I-901 Payment Confirmation: printed when you completed Step 3 above, paying the SEVIS I-901 fee.
 If your J-1 visa application is denied, this fee will not be refunded.
 However, if you reapply for a new J-1 visa within 12 months of the denial, you will NOT have to pay the fee again.

 - Visa application processing fee: This fee is $160.
 If you previously paid this fee, bring proof of payment.